 Diocesan Gun Policy

-The Diocese of North Carolina declares its office properties, specifically the offices in Raleigh (200 West Morgan Street) and the leased space in Greensboro (301 Elm Street, Suite 308-C), gun-free zones.
+The Diocese of North Carolina declares its office properties, specifically the offices in Raleigh (200 West Morgan Street), gun-free zones.
 No guns concealed or otherwise are allowed on the premises.

 We believe this policy is in keeping with the nonviolent principles of the life, teachings and example of Jesus and is responsive to Resolution 2012-D003 of our Church’s 77th General Convention recommending that all Episcopal dioceses and their congregations declare themselves a gun-free zone.
 We are not telling you what to do, and we are not telling you what decision to make.
 We are encouraging every congregation and its vestry to do its own prayerful and thoughtful discernment to review and determine its own policies and procedures.
 We ask you to consider seriously a policy that reflects the teachings of Jesus and the values of nonviolence.